amino-cloud/amino/DevManual.md

 * RATIO - A range of values
 * DATE - Represents a date
 * DATEHOUR - Represents both date and time
-* POLYGON - A list of coordinate points
-* POINT - A lat/long coordinate

 Code Layout